 1. States Parties recognize that certain individuals, groups and peoples, owing to their marginalization or vulnerability because of race, colour, sex, language, religion, political or other opinion, national, ethnic or social origin, property, disability, birth, age or other status, may need specific and remedial measures to accelerate or achieve de facto equality in their enjoyment of the right to development.
 Specific and remedial measures may include, enabling the full, effective, appropriate and dignified participation of such, groups and peoples in decision-making processes, programmes and policymaking that affect their full and equal enjoyment of the right to development, without subjecting them to structural, environmental or institutional constraints or barriers.

-2. States Parties recognize that developing and least developed countries, owing to historical injustices, conflicts, environmental hazards, climate change or other disadvantages including of an economic, technical or infrastructural nature, may require specific and remedial measures through mutually agreed international legal instruments, policies, and practices for ensuring equal realization of the right to development by all individuals and peoples.
+2. States Parties recognize that developing and least developed countries, owing to historical injustices, conflicts, environmental hazards, climate change or other disadvantages including of an economic, technical or infrastructural nature, may require specific and remedial measures through mutually agreed international legal instruments, policies, and practices for ensuring equitable and equal realization of the right to development by all individuals and peoples.
 Such measures may, as appropriate, include:

-(a) Recognition of common but differentiated responsibilities and respective capabilities, taking into account different national circumstances;
+(a) Recognition and respect of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances;

 (b) The provision of special and differential treatment;